 - The one charity I support

 I canceled the three direct debit orders.
 For this, I simply called the three companies.
 I told them I wanted to cancel it, and it was canceled very easily.
 All companies were very efficient about it.
 You need to cancel each of them or change them to go to your new bank account.
 Doing so is quite important because if you miss one, you are likely to be charged a fee since it will not be paid on time.

 Some companies may make it more difficult.
 But I do not think they can refuse the change.
 And even if they refuse to cancel it, they cannot refuse to change it to your new bank.

 4. Cancel your e-bills

 I was paying a few things by electronic bills:

-- Health insurances for me and Mrs. The Poor Swiss
+- Health insurance for me and Mrs. The Poor Swiss

 - Complimentary insurance for me